How to Use a Distortion PedalPosted by monsterguide

 - There are different tone options that you can try experimenting on your distortion pedals.
 Pedals offer treble, middle and bass settings, with the level knob allowing you to increase the power of your solos, if you are playing any solos.
 If not, you may want to tone down the distortion more so that you will be able to blend in easily with the other musical instruments playing.

 - The “dirty” sound effect is achieved by cranking up the distortion more than an amp can produce.
 Listen to the different ways this is employed by studying rock songs by The Rolling Stones, Jimi Hendrix and Eddie Van Halen.
 More than the technicalities of adjusting your distortion, you’ll be able how these music greats were able to use the distortion to maximum effect.
-(Get inspiration from these Top ten most amazing rock bands of all time)

 - Keep on practicing until you reach a good distortion sound appropriate for your type of music.